paulpls/knight/README.md

 This color-swapping compulsion makes some squares quickly reachable, but can be unforgiving in other cases.
 By making these movement patterns both visible and configurable, this tool aims to help to provide a better understanding of how the knight maneuvers around its environment.

-Output settings can be modified in at the bottom of `knight.py`.
+Output settings can be changed by modifying the parameters in [knight.py](./knight.py).
 By placing more knights, friendly pieces, or changing the grid dimensions, countless scenarios can be studied.
 These settings will eventually be turned into command-line options as described below.